DIY Touring: How To Plan A Music Tour And Make ItHappen

 2. Tour logistics

-Although perhaps not the most exciting aspect of tour planning, figuring out the logistics should be one of the top priorities.
+Although perhaps not the most exciting aspect of planning a music tour, figuring out the logistics should be one of the top priorities.
 Logistics are the support system of the tour.

 You do not want to risk equipment and people not arriving on time or running over your tour budget.
 It happens to the best of them – Nicki Minaj has experienced several problems during her recent European tour due to equipment getting stranded or arriving too late.
 Transcontinental tours tend to require a lot of staff, so more forward thinking is required.
 These tours are often split into what we call ‘legs’ for the sake of simplifying travel logistics, although unless you’re someone like Nicki Minaj or Drake then this shouldn’t be a concern of yours just yet!